-- Pros and cons of using a personal loan for credit card debt
+- Pros of using a personal loan for credit card debt

 - Other options for paying off credit card debt